AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/php-tab.md

 ![PHP process load](../../assets/tools/php-process-load.jpg)

-This frame shows the CPU load from PHP-FPM processes across the selected timeframe.
+The **[!UICONTROL PHP process load (# of PHP processes and % of CPU load)]** frame shows the CPU load from PHP-FPM processes across the selected timeframe.

 ## [!UICONTROL PHP Memory detail]